aws-samples/aws-modernization-with-nirmata/content/3_NCH/Pipeline_Control/22_CI_CD.md

 ````

 `Nctl` works with the Jenkins CI pipeline and can be used in the Jenkins workflow to scan the configuration files present in a repository against the centrally defined policies.
 The Jenkins job will trigger the scanning of the files and if unsuccessful, the entire job will fail, which will prompt the user with feedback for their changes.
 Upon successful completion of the job, the scan results will be published to the NCH for viewing.
-NPM provides insights to platform administrators on overall governance of different code repositories in their organization.
+NCH provides insights to platform administrators on overall governance of different code repositories in their organization.

 #### Understanding the Jenkins Workflow